seedstack/website/content/docs/business/manual/repositories.md

 ## Manipulates whole aggregates

 A repository is responsible for storing and retrieve a whole aggregate.
-It manipulates the aggregate through its root entity.
+It manipulates the aggregate through its root.
 It cannot directly store or retrieve parts of the aggregate.

 ## Illusion of in-memory collection